rajibbrunel/intus/README.md

 Algorithom & techniques
 1. I have created short url for both safe and unsafe url
 2. I am not creating short link where url has 400,499+ error .
+So curl/http request sent to page first.
+It has some overehead time.
 3. I have handled and catched error related with internet off, database server is not on etc
 3. After submission url, validation done using laravel url validation method and regex
 4. If any url already exist in system, i have show the url and it's short code rather generating new url